 Montpelier Lions Club Scholarship Fund

-The Montpelier Lions Club contributes a scholarship to a local high school graduate from Montpelier from this endowment fund in order to support the graduate’s pursuit of postsecondary education.
+The Montpelier Lions Club contributes two scholarships to Blackford Junior Senior High School graduates from Montpelier and two to Southern Wells Junior Senior High School graduates from this endowment fund in order to support the graduate’s pursuit of postsecondary education.

 Montpelier Pony and Saddle Club Scholarship Fund